Mexico, US presidents to meet amid newly tense relationship - The Boston Globe

 It all adds up to a witches’ brew in bilateral relations.

-“At the end of the day, the problem is that you have the complete mismatch in this relationship,” said Arturo Sarukhan, who served as Mexico’s ambassador to the U.S. from 2006 to 2013.
+“At the end of the day, the problem is that you have the complete mismatch in this relationship,” said Arturo Sarukhan, who served as Mexico’s ambassador to the United States from 2006 to 2013.

-What the Mexican president is interested in talking about is inflation, which in June spiked to almost 8%.
-Inflation and the economic after-effects of the pandemic are leading an increasing number of Mexicans to emigrate — 22 of the 53 migrants who recently died after being abandoned by smugglers in a semi-trailer in Texas were Mexican.
+What the Mexican president is interested in talking about is inflation, which in June spiked to almost 8 percent.
+Inflation and the economic aftereffects of the pandemic are leading an increasing number of Mexicans to emigrate — 22 of the 53 migrants who recently died after being abandoned by smugglers in a semitrailer in Texas were Mexican.

 “We have to look for a way to act together, help each other in controlling inflation,” López Obrador said Friday.
 “That is a topic I am going to propose.
 We have a plan.”